(I Can't Get No) Satisfaction: Release and success

 In the decades since its release, "Satisfaction" has repeatedly been acclaimed by the music industry.
 In 1976, Britain's New Musical Express listed "Satisfaction" 7th among the top 100 singles of all time.
 There was a resurgence of interest in the song after it was prominently featured in the 1979 movie Apocalypse Now.
 In 1991, Vox listed "Satisfaction" among "100 records that shook the world".
 In 1999, BMI named "Satisfaction" as the 91st-most performed song of the 20th century.
 In 2000, VH1 listed "Satisfaction" first among its "Top 100 Greatest Rock Songs"; the same year, "Satisfaction" also finished runner-up to "Yesterday" in a list jointly compiled by Rolling Stone and MTV.
 In 2003, Q placed the song 68th out of its "1001 Best Songs Ever".
 Newsweek magazine has called the opening riff "five notes that shook the world".

 The song and its opening riff are widely considered both iconic and one of the greatest musical hooks of all time.
-"Satisfaction" was ranked number 2 on both Rolling Stone's 500 Greatest Songs of All Time list in 2004, and the magazine's list of the band's best songs.
+"Satisfaction" was ranked number 2 on both Rolling Stones 500 Greatest Songs of All Time list in 2004, and the magazine's list of the band's best songs.
 A 2021 update ranked the song number 31.
 In 1998, the song was inducted into the Grammy Hall of Fame.
 It was added to the Library of Congress' National Recording Registry list of sound recordings that "are culturally, historically, or aesthetically important" in 2006.

 Jagger commented on the song's appeal:

 It was the song that really made the Rolling Stones, changed us from just another band into a huge, monster band ...
 It has a very catchy title.
 It has a very catchy guitar riff.
 It has a great guitar sound, which was original at that time.
 And it captures a spirit of the times, which is very important in those kinds of songs ...
 Which was alienation.